 However, the watch did activate the incidence detection once.
 I was running downhill and at the end, noticed that the watch was trying to activate the alert.
 The training was cut short as the alert took precedence.
 My guess is running downhill and all the impact must have triggered the alert.

 The manual activation requires the user to long-press the top right button and the watch will send a notice, containing your location, via email to your emergency contact which was set beforehand.

 When it comes to using tech for safety purposes, my advice would be to test the feature and use it until you are convinced it is workable.
 As stressed by Garmin, this shouldn’t be your primary method of obtaining assistance.

 This may not mean anything others but I felt this feature was immensely practical.
 The watch now allows the user to manually input the distance for calibration after every treadmill run workout.
 Previously this wasn’t the case.
-My guess is Garmin is taking a leaf out of Coros’ book since they were the first (as far as I can remember) to implement the feature.
+My guess is Garmin is taking a leaf out of Coros’ book since they were the first (as far as I can remember) to implement this feature.

 Garmin Vivoactive 4 in a nutshell